SLNE-Development/community-server-docs/Writerside/topics/rules/rules.md

    refrain from engaging in lengthy discussions.
 If a moderator or admin asks you to stop doing something, please respect their request without further argument.
 There is always a valid reason for such decisions.

-> As soon as you enter the server, you automatically confirm that you have read and accepted the rules.\
+> By entering the server, you automatically confirm that you have read and accepted the rules.
-> Ignorance is no defence against punishment.
+> Ignorance is no excuse for violations.
 >
 {style="warning"}